wulab/mithril-slides/README.md

 ![screenshots](https://cloud.githubusercontent.com/assets/592709/17454537/012dc70c-5bc4-11e6-86e1-5d5ce2bc35b8.gif)

 ## Features
-* Present ideas with your browser
+* Quickly create your slides in [a simple JSON file](slides.json)
-* Embed any websites or YouTube videos into your slides
+* Embed any websites, web applications or YouTube videos
-* Support mobile and tablet devices
+* Present your ideas using only a web browser
-* An entire app in a single file
+* Support viewing on mobile or tablet devices
 * A total of 4 themes to choose from

 ![themes](https://user-images.githubusercontent.com/592709/32982023-6333a648-ccb0-11e7-87e6-cdb94c5573f0.png)